Hypericum androsaemum aka Tutsan

 Tutsan, St. Johns Wort, Sweet Amber

-How to care for Tutsan
+How difficult is it to take care of Tutsan

 With its straightforward care requirements, Tutsan is a hassle-free plant that anyone can enjoy.